Vulnerability Remediation Process & Management: Why is Remediation so Difficult?

 - Michael Tucker

 The challenges associated with remediation are universal.
 Knowing what to remediate, finding the correct people within the organization, holding individuals accountable and reporting are just a few of the issues.
-In a previous post, “Mistakes Companies Make When it Comes to Vulnerability Management” I discussed some of the organizational barriers that limit successful remediation.
+In a previous post, “Mistakes Companies Make When it Comes to Vulnerability Management,” we discussed some of the organizational barriers that limit successful remediation.
 Below are some additional considerations on how to tackle remediation challenges.

 The sheer number of systems and applications that need to be protected, even in small companies, can make vulnerability management a formidable task.
 With our customers, we consistently suggest that they rank assets and applications according to importance.
 This involves understanding exactly where your business-critical information is located as well as the systems and applications that are connected.
 This requires an in-depth understanding of how users interact with critical business information.

 I’ve heard it time and time again.
-Patching is an endless treadmill and the extent to which any company invests in this practice depends on the organization’s overall risk tolerance.
-I still find it shocking to read that it is often not the newer vulnerabilities that catch companies off-guard.
-Bugs in Java, Adobe, browsers and other popular applications are commonly targeted by cyber-attackers and should receive more attention when it comes to remediation.
-The cost of not patching can be significant if attackers are able to use a common and widely exploited vulnerability to infiltrate and escalate network privileges.
+Patching vulnerabilities is an endless treadmill, and the extent to which any company invests in this practice depends on the organization’s overall risk tolerance.
+We still find it shocking to read that it is often not the newer vulnerabilities that catch companies off guard.
+Bugs in Java, Adobe, browsers, and other popular applications are commonly targeted by cyber-attackers and should receive more attention when it comes to remediation.
+The cost of not patching can be significant if attackers can use a common and widely exploited vulnerability to infiltrate and escalate network privileges.